-(a): Discount rate (SEIR).
-The discount rate used to measure the TPL at June 30, 2017 was 7.50 percent.
-The discount rate used to measure the TPL at June 30, 2016 was 8.00 percent.

-(b): Projected cash flows.
-The projection of cash flows used to determine the discount rate assumed that plan contributions from members and the State of Nebraska will be made at the current contribution rates as set out in state statute:

-- a.
-Employee contribution rate: 16% of monthly salary for Tier 1 members and 17% of monthly salary for Tier 2 members. - b.
+- (a): Discount rate (SEIR).
+The discount rate used to measure the TPL at June 30, 2018 was 7.50 percent.
+There was no change in the SEIR since the Prior Measurement Date. - (b): Projected cash flows.
+The projection of cash flows used to determine the discount rate assumed that plan contributions from members and the State of Nebraska will be made at the current contribution rates as set out in state statute: - a.
+Employee contribution rate: 16% of monthly salary for Tier 1 members and 17% of monthly salary for Tier 2 members.

+- b.
 State contribution rate: 16% of monthly salary for Tier 1 members and 17% of monthly salary for Tier 2 members. - c.
 The State makes any additional contributions that are actuarially required. - d.
 Administrative expenses in the prior year were projected forward with price inflation as an estimate for administrative expenses in the current and future years.
 The portion of expenses in future years allocated to the current members was based on the proportionate share of covered payroll in each year for the remainder of the existing members to the total covered payroll for all members.